 On the flip side, because of the pandemic, higher education is being challenged as a result of the economic struggles of families, educational quality has suffered because of distance learning, students are holding off on getting a college education, and many are asking questions about whether earning a college degree will truly prepare students for the work world.
 Because of these factors, Bill Coney and Bob Massa stressed that it’s important for institutions to create an enrollment management system that analyzes the institution’s recruitment, admissions, financial aid, retention rates, graduation rates, and giving rates among alumni.

 COVID also is requiring crisis management and recovery for higher education institutions.
 This ongoing situation made it very clear to institutions where their focus needs to be to survive this crisis, which is on the students and their academic success.
 Dr. Scott Cowen, who led Tulane through Hurricane Katrina, pointed out that institutions need to focus on what they can control in this crisis since so much is out of their control.
 He also encouraged higher education to communicate regularly using a well-thought-out communication plan and to listen in a variety of venues, including chatrooms, to hear what stakeholders are saying.

-The pandemic also forced higher education to rapidly embrace distance education.
+The pandemic also forced higher education to embrace distance education rapidly.
 Dr. Gee noted that many in higher education were “Luddites” before the pandemic; however, these individuals had to shift courses to online platforms over a two-week period in March.
 Some of these faculty members are finding that they can be effective and engaging in this new paradigm.